Sampaguitas/eslint-plugin-codesink/docs/rules/no-hardcoded-credentials.md

 This rule detects hard-coded credentials that have been left in the code and should be removed before you push your code to a public repository.

-## Rule Details
+- The rule looks for the packages that you are importing to your project (aws-sdk, my-sql, tedious, mongoose, nodemailer, etc.)

-the rule looks for packages that you have imported to your project (aws-sdk, my-sql, tedious, mongoose, nodemailer, etc.) and ensures that the variables or configuration objects that you pass in the connection method are not exposed to the public.
+- And ensures that the variables or configuration objects that you pass in the connection methods are not exposed to the public.

 ## Demonstrative Examples